sharkboyto/nao/readme.md

 * A long Ocr process can be aborted simply pressing the "Cancel" button on the progress bar window.
 * Added Turkish, Russian, Spanish, Chinese and french translations.
 * Users can make donations to the project.
-* Fixed a bug with some characters on the file extensions that prevents the Ocr to work properly.
+* Fixed a bug with some characters on the file name that prevents the Ocr to work properly.
 ### 2021.1
 * first public version!